 13. What strain of the flu is going around in 2019?

 In the 2018–2019 flu season, influenza came in two waves.
 One peaked at the end of December, and the other one at the end of March.
 There were two different strains of the flu virus.
 The dominant virus was the H1N1 strain, which the flu shot fought pretty successfully.
 The other was the H3N2 strain, against which the flu shot was a weak match.
+We have yet to see what the flu statistics from 2020 will present to us.

 The Bottom Line